 This means a person with Marfan syndrome may be tall because their arms and legs grow longer than normal.

-In the remaining quarter (25%) of cases, neither parent has the syndrome.
+In the remaining 1 in 4 cases, neither parent has the syndrome.

 In these cases, the fibrillin gene changes (mutates) for the first time in the parent's egg or sperm.

 The mutated gene can be passed on to the child, who will then go on to develop the syndrome.